ringa-js/ringa/docs/docs/architecture/iocFPAndRinga.md

 * Eliminated side-effects by removing as much state as possible from components
 * Provided IOC and worked well with the GUI tree and resolved injections by context within that tree
 * Avoided all god objects or singletons
-* Let every component declare exactly what its dependencies are by type or by name
+* Let every component declare exactly what its dependencies were by type *or* by name
 * Was able to inform only the components that need to be updated that a change has occurred in their dependencies
 * Eliminated almost all boilerplate code
 * Provided a set of debugging tools that helped you find how all your injections are wired together

-There is.
-Welcome to Ringa.
+There is and welcome to Ringa.

-### Inversion of Control Tree
+### Ringa: Inversion of Control Tree

 Ringa is more than a typical inversion of control system.
 It uses the natural DOM tree to layer your dependency injections.

 Each component in your GUI tree declares its dependencies.
 Then during runtime, each node steps through its parents one by one looking for the *closest* dependency it can find that meets its needs.
-In this way, by default every node in the tree might be looking all the way to the root node.
-In this case your application functions very similarly to a traditional IOC.
+In this way, by default every node in the tree will look all the way to the root node for its dependencies and the root node functions as a traditional builder in an IOC system.

-However, as time progresses, you can customize individual layers in your application by providing new models at key points in your tree.
+However, as your program grows, you can customize individual subtrees in your application by providing new models at key nodes in your tree.
 For example, you could decide that rather than having a single `DataGridModel` provided at the root of your application, you now need to provide two of them.
-So you just provide one `DataGridModel` through the `UserListContainer` node and another through the `TransactionsListContainer` node.
-The `DataGrid` visual component instances, regardless of where they are positioned in the entire tree relative to those two ancestors, will automatically find the grid they need.
+You provide one `DataGridModel` through the `UserListContainer` node and another through the `TransactionsListContainer` node.
+By the nature of the natural container structure of your application you can be very confident that no leaves outside of the subtree of the `UserListContainer` are going to need this model.
+However you cannot be sure *where* in the subtree the `DataGrid` may end up due to UX requirements that might change.
+So by providing the model at the deepest safe point for the UX that you can, you both ensure that you can split that entire portion of your subtree into a module later if you like and also keep yourself open to large UX refactoring in the future.
+Now, the `DataGrid` visual component instances, regardless of where they are positioned in the entire subtree relative to those two ancestors will automatically find the grid they need.
+You can move them around anywhere in the subtree and they will still just work.

-This helps you build components and libraries too, because now you can "break off" entire chunks of your display tree into separate libraries very easily.
-Since your IOC providers are attached to the root nodes closest to the most modular part of that section of your DOM tree, you can break them out into new libraries easily.
+This helps you build components and libraries too, because now you can "break off" entire subtrees of your display tree easily.
+Since your IOC providers are attached to the root nodes closest to the most modular part of that section of your DOM tree, you can break them out into new libraries easily starting at that root node.
 This is something that would be much harder in a functional programming or traditional IOC context.

-Each `Controller` in Ringa can be attached anywhere on your DOM tree and by default provides all of its models, by Class type, by id, or by name to any of that nodes descendants.
+Each `Controller` in Ringa can be attached anywhere on your DOM tree and by default provides all of its child models, by Class type(s), by id, or by name to any of that nodes descendants.

-### Tree Communication
+### Ringa: Tree Communication

 In addition, Ringa goes far beyond dependency injection because it uses the DOM tree for all communication.
-Just like traditional IOC with a single builder, traditionally a lot of the communication frameworks (like Cairngorm in Adobe Flex) used a single master bus for communication.
-Even Redux uses a single point of entry (and multiple reducers on the same store) to run its actions.
+Just like traditional IOC with a single builder, traditionally a lot of communication frameworks (like Cairngorm in Adobe Flex or Redux in Javascript) use a single master bus for communication because this was easiest to understand.

-Just as each component looks through its ancestors one by one to find its dependencies, so each component communicates in Ringa by using bubbling events on the DOM.
-This means each component at any point in the DOM tree can both intercept and perform its own injections and *also* intercept all events.
+Just as each component looks through its ancestors one by one to find its dependencies, so in Ringa each component communicates by using bubbling events on the DOM.
+This means each component at any point in the DOM tree can both intercept and perform its own dependency injections and *also* intercept all events (e.g. by listening to the capture or bubble phase of an event meant for a descendant or an ancestor).

-This one-two punch of Ringa prepares your entire application to be as modular and extensible as possible.
+This one-two punch of Ringa of treating dependency injection and intercomponent communication using the same heirarchy prepares your entire application to be as modular and extensible as possible.

 ## Conclusion